 Related: 11 Best Compound Interest Investments [Where to Invest]

-The past two years have been rough for real estate investment trusts (REITs).
-Because REITs have always had a major emphasis on income, investors came to view them as a bond substitute over the past 20 years.
-But when bond yields started to surge higher again, bond prices collapsed and REIT prices also fell in sympathy.
+Real estate investment trusts (REITs) have gone through some rough patches over the past few years.
+Because REITs have always had a major emphasis on income, investors have come to view them as a bond substitute.
+But when bond yields started to surge higher again in 2022, bond prices collapsed … and REIT prices fell in sympathy.

-Have bond yields topped out?
-That remains to be seen.
-But either way, REITs could mount a strong recovery.
+Where will they go from here?
+It’s possible REITs could do all right regardless of what bond yields do.
 If yields fall—and bond prices rise—then REIT prices should also benefit.
 If inflation proves to be stubborn and yields remain high, REITs should be in a better position than they were a year ago, as the rents they collect from tenants should also trend higher in line with inflation.

-One way to play a recovery in REITs is via the Neuberger Real Estate Securities Income Fund (NRO).
-The CEF has about 64% of its portfolio in REIT common shares and another 36% in REIT preferred shares (high-yield “hybrid” securities that have features of both stocks and bonds).
+One way to play a recovery in REITs is via the Neuberger Berman Real Estate Securities Income Fund (NRO).
+Two-thirds of assets is invested in REIT common shares, while the remaining third is holed up in preferred stock (high-yield “hybrid” securities that have features of both stocks and bonds).

 If you believe that REITs are attractive, NRO is a solid option.
-It yields a massive 9.8% at current prices and trades at a moderate 1.8% discount to NAV.
+It yields a massive 11.5% at current prices and trades at a decent 4% discount to NAV.

 Want to learn more about NRO?
 Check out the Neuberger Berman provider site.